Portelldx/ai_summarizer/README.md

 ## Usage

-1. Enter the text you want to summarize.
+1. Enter the text you want to summarize
-2. Choose the number of sentences you want in your summary.
+2. Choose the number of sentences you want in your summary
-3. Click on the "Summarize" button.
+3. Click on the "Summarize" button
-4. The summary will be displayed on the screen.
+4. The summary will be displayed on the screen

 ## Achievements

 - Deploy a project using Vite
 - Responsive UI/UX using Tailwind CSS
 - RTK query API requests
-- History of requests using the local storage
+- History of last 5 requests using the local storage
 - Handle form events and catch errors
 - Implement copy to clipboard